 What Is The Primary Function Of The Plasma Membrane

-The plasma membrane, a dynamic and intricate structure, serves as the gatekeeper of the cell, meticulously controlling the passage of substances and orchestrating vital cellular processes.
+The plasma membrane, a dynamic and involved structure, serves as the gatekeeper of the cell, meticulously controlling the passage of substances and orchestrating vital cellular processes.
 Its primary function is to protect the cell from its surroundings.
-Acting as a selective barrier, the plasma membrane allows essential molecules to enter while preventing harmful substances from gaining access, ensuring the cell's internal environment remains stable and conducive to life.
+Acting as a selective barrier, the plasma membrane allows essential molecules to enter while preventing harmful substances from gaining access, ensuring the cell's internal environment remains stable and conducive to life Most people skip this — try not to..

 The Plasma Membrane: A Multifaceted Guardian